 What about interacting with younger playmates?

-It can, understandably, be particularly challenging when Baby is interacting with playmates who are younger than him, because even if Baby is on his best behavior, his playmates might not be.
-The little ones he plays with might grab toys, hit, fuss, and generally – you know – act like babies.
-This might, of course, be tough for Baby to deal with, which might lead to less than model citizen behavior on his part.
+It can, understandably, be particularly challenging when Baby is interacting with playmates who are younger than them, because even if Baby is on their best behavior, their playmates might not be.
+The little ones they play with might grab toys, hit, fuss, and generally – you know – act like babies.
+This might, of course, be tough for Baby to deal with, which might lead to less than model citizen behavior on their part.
 But this is a good opportunity to continue to guide your little one along as they learn more about what it means to play nicely.
-It’s also helpful in fostering Baby’s burgeoning sense of empathy by encouraging him to try to understand how his playmates might be feeling.
+It’s also helpful in fostering Baby’s burgeoning sense of empathy by encouraging them to try to understand how their playmates might be feeling.
 Remind Baby that younger children are still learning how to play with others, and need to be treated with kindness and gentleness.

-Learning to treat others with kindness is a challenging lesson to master – even some adults are still working on it, after all – but it will help Baby as he gets older and has more opportunities to play and interact with others.
-Even if some of his early playdates end in tears, don’t give up on that playtime.
+Learning to treat others with kindness is a challenging lesson to master – even some adults are still working on it, after all – but it will help Baby as they get older and has more opportunities to play and interact with others.
+Even if some of their early playdates end in tears, don’t give up on that playtime.

 - Mayo Clinic Staff.
 “Child development: Know what’s ahead.”
 Mayo Clinic.
 Mayo Foundation for Medical Education and Research, February 24 2016.
 Retrieved August 17 2017. http://www.mayoclinic.org/healthy-lifestyle/childrens-health/in-depth/child-development/art-20045155?pg=1